TISUnion/carpetmod/docs/Features.md

 - Use smaller load factor (`Hash.VERY_FAST_LOAD_FACTOR`) in TileEntityList
 - Permanently store item burn times in `TileEntityFurnace` to avoid costly map generating each time
 - Cache some expensive tile entity serialization data
+- Cache some property calculation about light in `IBlockState`

 If necessary, part of the optimization implementation can be switched manually in the `TISCMConfig` class